iffy-pi/chat-berta/deploy-web-server.md

 ## Pushing To Remote
 Now we have created our app, we can push our changes to the Heroku remote by specifying the Heroku remote in our push command.

-First, for our specific scenario we created this repository before using the Heroku app, so we have to let heroku know to create the proper remote for pushing:
+Link to the app you created using the below command (This will not be required if you did `heroku create` in the same repository),
 ```
 heroku git:remote -a chat-berta
 ```